Leptosynapta dolabrifera: Regeneration

 Sea cucumbers in the genus Leptosynapta have the ability to regenerate parts of its body if certain sections are lost due to ecological or predatory circumstances.
 This process of regeneration is called morphallaxis, where any residual tissues of the sea cucumber are redifferentiated to produce a smaller, but complete, animal.
 When transections are made, any residual pieces that include both the mouth and part of the digestive tract are capable of regeneration.
 Although, the time that it takes to regenerate can vary depending on the location of transection.
 The anatomy of the sea cucumber consists of the esophagus, the stomach, and the intestine.
 The esophagus connects the mouth to the stomach, and it is the most anterior of this three-section digestive tract.
 The intestine is the most posterior of the three-section digestive tract, and it lies between the stomach and the anus.
 The stomach and esophagus are suspended in the dorsal mesentery, while the intestine is suspended in the ventral mesentery.
 In the mid-section of the Leptosynapta dolibrifera, the digestive tract crosses the coelomic cavity, and the area where the mesenteric attachment to the gut changes from dorsal to ventral orientation.
 This stomach-intestine junction is called the crossover point.

 If a transection of the sea cucumber is made anteriorly to the crossover point, regeneration will occur, but the result will lack an intestine.
 Within 48 hours and 72 hours, the gut will slowly transition from its original dorsal attachment to a ventral attachment, moving posteriorly to anteriorly.
 The gut will continue to shift anteriorly until the original crossover point adjusts proportionally to the remaining sea cucumber body.
 The sea cucumber will be fully regenerated within 144 hours of transection.

 If a transection of a sea cucumber is made posteriorly to the crossover point, then the esophagus, the stomach, and the intestine will all be represented in the final form of the sea cucumber.
 Similar processes as regeneration of an anterior transection will occur, and the sea cucumber will be considered completely regenerated between 120 and 144 hours of regeneration.

+In popular culture

+Episode 20 of the children's animated series Octonauts, entitled "Octonauts and the Snot Sea Cucumber", is centered around an injured snot sea cucumber named Slippy.